hoganrsherrow/BrightTALK-Integration/README.md

 * Created ```createContainerRow()``` function to target container tag and create a single row to emulate card functionality throught the rest of the Tipalti site.
 * Moved code to ```index.html``` file and integrated code with event-hub page.
 * Added btn to render six more webinar links with each click.
+* Added 'Upcoming Webinars section'.
+* Btns are hidden once there is no more content to render.

 ## Future Steps: